Emyrk/nampower/SCRIPTS.md

 print(GetUnitGUID("0xF5300000000000A5target"))
 ```

+### Spell Casting and Queuing

 #### QueueSpellByName(spellName)
 Will force queue a spell regardless of the appropriate queue window.
 If no spell is currently being cast it will be cast immediately.
 For example can make a macro with
 ```
 /run QueueSpellByName("Frostbolt");QueueSpellByName("Frostbolt")
 ```